vdos-workshop/vdos2024/docs/call-for-submissions.md

 The paper format will be the same as the format used in ICBO.
 Contributions must be delivered non-anonymously and as a single PDF file, following the CEUR-ART [template.docx file](https://www.icbo2024.ncor-brasil.org/papers/CEUR-Template-1col.docx), single column.
 There is also an Overleaf Template available [here](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw).<br>

 All the papers will be submitted and handled through <b>EasyChair</b>: [https://easychair.org/my/conference?conf=vdos2024](https://easychair.org/my/conference?conf=vdos2024) <BR>All full-length (6-8 pages) and short-length (2-3 pages) submissions will go through peer reviews by at least two reviewers.
 The workshop organizers will review the one-page statement-of-interest submissions.
-All full-length papers and selected short papers will be invited to submit a fully revised version to the Journal of Biomedical Semantics (JBMS) VDOS Special Issue.

-Alternatively, you can submit your full-length paper directly to JBMS now as instructed with the JBMS VDOS collection link above; however, there is no guarantee that the journal submission will be reviewed in time with feedback before the workshop.
-These JBMS-direct papers should follow and meet the [JBMS guidelines](https://jbiomedsci.biomedcentral.com/submission-guidelines).
-Note that JBMS does not have strict length and page limits.

 ## Poster preparation guideline
-VDOS will not have a separate poster session; however, we expect all the papers selected for presentation will be encouraged to present a poster at the main ICBO conference.
+VDOS will not have a separate poster session; however, all the papers selected for presentation are encouraged to present a poster at the main ICBO conference.

-## VDOS 2024 theme: Lessons from Ontologies in Diverse Domains

-Details are to be disclosed later.

-### Journal of Biomedical Semantics ICBO Thematic Series Option
+### Journal of Biomedical Semantics (JBMS) journal VDOS Collection

-Details are to be disclosed later.
+All accepted full-length papers and selected short papers will be invited to submit a fully revised version to the JBMS VDOS Collection.
+Alternatively, authors may submit their full-length papers directly to the JBMS VDOS collection at any time (continuous; [https://www.biomedcentral.com/collections/vdos2023](https://www.biomedcentral.com/collections/vdos2023)).
+The JBMS Editorial Office conducts an initial quality check on all submitted manuscripts.
+The VDOS organizers will then handle the review process and may invite some authors to present at the upcoming VDOS workshop, even if their manuscripts are not accepted for publication.
+It should be noted that there is no guarantee that submissions to the journal will be reviewed and receive feedback before the workshop.
+Submissions made directly to JBMS should adhere to the [JBMS guidelines](https://jbiomedsci.biomedcentral.com/submission-guidelines).
+Please note that JBMS does not impose strict limits on the length and page count of manuscripts.